-NCETM Professional Development Lead Programmes Accreditation for those who lead professional development for teachers of maths The PD Lead Programme is designed for partial pants who are working with other teachers to enhance leaching and learning of maths.
-Participants benefit from the equivalent of three one-day workshops for to face and online).
+NCETM Professional Development Lead Programmes Accreditation for those who lead professional development for teachers of maths What is involved?

+The PD Lead Programme is designed for participants who are working with other teachers to enhance teaching and learning of maths.
+Participants benefit from the equivalent of three one-day workshops (face-to-face and online).
 The completion of an Accreditation Evidence Document, which facilitates critical reflection on participants' learning and the professional development they design, deliver and evaluate over the year, is also required.
 Participants will design, lead, review and refine a programme of support for maths teacher professional development, drawing upon a range of evidence-informed models and activity.
 Who can take part?